aws-samples/serverless-store-finder/README.md

 cd dist
 ls
 ```
 3. Zip all files that reside in the `/dist` directory.
+The exact command may vary depending on the operating system you are using.
 ```
 zip -r store-finder.zip .
 ```